scttcper/ngx-codemirror/README.md

 ```

 ## Use
-Import `CodemirrorModule` and bring in the [codemirror files for parsing the langague](https://codemirror.net/mode/index.html) you wish to use.
+Import `CodemirrorModule` and `FormsModule` and bring in the [codemirror files for parsing the langague](https://codemirror.net/mode/index.html) you wish to use.

 In your `NgModule`:
 ```ts